HMS Standard (1782): Last years

 Hollis, in his report, stated that Anholt was important in that it could furnish supplies of water to His Majesty's fleet, and afford a good anchorage to merchant vessels sailing to and from the Baltic.
 However, the principal objective of the mission was to restore the lighthouse on the island to its pre-war state to facilitate the movement of British men of war and merchantmen navigating the dangerous seas there.

 On 19 December 1810 Standard sailed for the Mediterranean again.
 In February 1811 she was on the Portugal station, temporarily under Captain Joshua Horton.
 In May she was under the temporary command of Captain Charles Fleming.

+On 6 October 1812 Standard arrived at Portsmouth from Cadiz, after having received Pratique.
+She was ordered to convey some French prisoners of war to Leith.

 Fate

-Standard was paid off into ordinary in 1813.
+Standard was paid off into ordinary in November 1812.
 She was broken up in 1816.